 07/07/18: we are making some good progress, and we’ve submitted an abstract for our oral presentation (A.Avanesyan and W. O. Lamp, “Use of molecular markers for plant DNA to determine host plant usage for potato leafhopper, Empoasca fabae”) to the ESA meeting in Vancouver, BC, Canada.

 Avanesyan, A., and W. Lamp (2018) Use of molecular markers for plant DNA to determine host plant usage for potato leafhopper, Empoasca fabae.
 Annual Meeting of the Entomological Society of America: 2018 ESA, ESC, and ESBC Joint Annual Meeting, Vancouver, BC, Canada.
 Oral presentation. file_downloadfull text

 Avanesyan, A., and W.O.
 Lamp.
 Molecular gut content analysis reveals the host plant range of the invasive spotted lanternfly, Lycorma delicatula.
-(In prep.)
+(Submitted)

 Avanesyan, A., and W.O.
 Lamp.
 Use of molecular markers for gut content analysis of potato leafhopper, Empoasca fabae.
 (In prep.)